Beharbari Outpost

 Beharbari Outpost is an Assamese Indian comedy television series which airs on Rengoni.
 The series revolves around Beharbari police station.
 The series first aired on 7 October 2013.
 It is the longest running series on the channel and in Assam.

 Synopsis

 Police officers try to solve unique and sometimes outrageous cases while trying to espouse important values and morals.

-Beharbari outpost is led by SI Pritam and features Constable KK, CID Mohan, Beauty Bailung, Moni Bou, Mukuta Da, Sushmita, Rakesh and many more characters.
+Beharbari outpost is led by SI Pritam and ASI Bishnu Nath features Constable KK, CID Mohan, Beauty Bailung, Moni Bou, Mukuta Da, Sushmita, Rakesh and many more characters.
 Each episode ends with a message to the public.